 On the day having lunch together is a valuable opportunity as it creates a space for dialogue between the young people and those serving on Meeting for Sufferings.
 It is an aspect that was clearly appreciated by the young people who have attended previous days.
-However if it is not possible for Meeting for Sufferings representatives to take responsibility over the lunch break (for example if they have other lunch time commitments) then members of the team working with young people on the day would be able to undertake responsibility for young people at lunch time.
+However if it were not possible for Meeting for Sufferings representatives to take responsibility (for example if they have other lunch time commitments) then members of the team working with young people on the day would be able to undertake responsibility for young people at lunch times.